-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the governmental activities and major fund of the Bexar County Emergency Services District No. 8, as of September 30, 2013, and the respective change in financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities and the major fund of Bexar County Emergency Services District No. 8, as of September 30, 2014, and the respective changes in financial position and, where applicable, cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.